Rome Odunze

 Reddit

 In the latest installment of our “Does It Matter?” series, we look to answer the question of whether hand size plays a role in the performances of NFL wide receivers.
 Our analysis found an interesting correlation that shed light on this aspect of player evaluation.
-In this article we reveal both a hard and soft range of hand sizes where WR performance increases.
-Further, we found 12 rookie receivers who should receive slightly higher value evaluations due to their hand size falling within the range we identified.
+In this article we reveal on optimal range of hand sizes where WR performance increases.

 Our Methodology